 ✓ Screening procedure by the authorities, a medical form to be filled-up with a travel history.
 If the screening shows a body temperature of above 37.5 degrees, a PCR test is performed directly at the airport.

-✓Thailand reinstates a 14-day quarantine for international arrivals, strengthens COVID-19 restrictions nationwide.
-Effective from 01 May, 2021, until further notice, Thailand’s latest restrictions to curb the new spread of COVID-19 infections are introduced as the country is preparing for the mass vaccination programme, which is scheduled to start in June 2021.
+✓ Thailand reinstates a 14-day quarantine for international arrivals and strengthens COVID-19 restrictions nationwide.
+Effective from 01 May, 2021, until further notice, Thailand’s latest restrictions to curb the new spread of COVID-19 infections are introduced as the country is executing the mass vaccination programme that started in June 2021.

 REOPENING OF THE BORDERS:

-The Tourism Authority of Thailand (TAT) is pleased to announce that the Centre for Economic Situation Administration (CESA) has approved the TAT’s three-stage roadmap to reopen six major tourist provinces – Phuket, Krabi, Phang Nga, Surat Thani (Ko Samui), Chon Buri (Pattaya) and Chiang Mai – to vaccinated foreign tourists.
+The Tourism Authority of Thailand (TAT) announced that the Centre for Economic Situation Administration (CESA) has approved the TAT’s three-stage roadmap to reopen six major tourist provinces – Phuket, Krabi, Phang Nga, Surat Thani (Ko Samui), Chon Buri (Pattaya) and Chiang Mai – to vaccinated foreign tourists.

-The TAT’s reopening roadmap will continue to take place in stages in the third and fourth quarters of this year, specifically for vaccinated foreign tourists arriving in the six specified provinces, which are Thailand’s major tourist destinations.
+The TAT’s reopening roadmap has started and will continue to take place in stages during the third and fourth quarters of this year, specifically for vaccinated foreign tourists arriving in the six specified provinces, which are Thailand’s major tourist destinations.

-✓ Stage Three (Q4), from October to December, all five other major tourist destinations will join Phuket in lifting quarantine requirements for vaccinated foreign tourists.
-Same as Phuket, tourists will be restricted to travel activities within designated areas in these destinations for 7 days before they are allowed to visit other Thai destinations.
+✓Stage Three (Q4), from October to December, all five other major tourist destinations will join Phuket in lifting quarantine requirements for vaccinated foreign tourists.
+Same as Phuket, tourists will be restricted to travel activities within designated areas in these destinations for 14 days before they are allowed to visit other Thai destinations.

 Some international flights from South Korea, China and Singapore are allowed.
 Domestic flights between Siem Reap and Phnom Penh are limited to 1 flight per week, but flights between Phnom Penh and Sihanoukville are still operating.

 However, most curfews have been lifted.
-For example, crossing from one province to the others, except Phnom Penh and Ta Kmoa City, reopening to the public of every tourist site like Angkor Archeological Park.
-People can cross the country from one town to another, but they have to be aware that each town or province has its own restriction in terms of quarantine.
-Also, every entrance at touristic places or supermarkets has to follow the health condition protocol such as: body temperature monitoring and QR code scanning.
+For example, crossing from one province to the others, reopening to the public of every tourist site like Angkor Archeological Park.
+But, every entrance at touristic places or supermarkets has to follow the health condition protocol such as: body temperature monitoring and QR code scanning.

 The arrival measures remain very strict for the moment.
 On arrival, all foreigners must present: